 Scheduling Your Interview

-If there are reasons for you to request an expedited scheduling of your NACARA interview, you should submit a written request with the reason for your request to the asylum office that has jurisdiction over your application or go in person to the asylum office having jurisdiction where you reside, explaining the reason for your request.
+If there are reasons for you to request an expedited scheduling of your NACARA interview, you should submit a request, either by mail to, or in person at the asylum office having jurisdiction where you reside, explaining the reason for your request.

 Preparing for the Interview